Project-OSmOSE/OSEkit/docs/on_datarmor.rst

 	qsub -I -l walltime=1:00:00 -q ftp -S /bin/bash

 This job is interactive (parameter -I) and will last for 1 hour (parameter walltime=1:00:00).
+Interactiveness means standard inputs and outputs (stdin, stdout, stderr) are redirected to your current terminal session and, as a result, you can have direct feedbacks of your job execution.
 Default memory resources are limited to 500 MB, you may want more resources to install package in conda environment (as we will see in :ref:`Conda environment creation`) ;  to change this use the `mem` parameter:

 .. code:: bash